 A range of treatments are available.
-Depending on the severity of your dry eye, treatment can involve using eye drops or the recommendation of advanced technologies – such as LipiFlow – to relieve symptoms.
+Depending on the severity of your dry eye, treatment can involve using eye drops or employing advanced technologies – such as iLux – to relieve symptoms.

 The most common “first step” in treating dry eye, lubricating eye drops (also called artificial tears) are used to provide lubrication for the eye.
-These eye drops can be found at varying viscosities from liquid to ointment.
-They can also be found as a mineral-oil based solution.
+We recommend the use of preservative free eye drops to avoid any irritation from chemical preservatives in the eye drops.

 Punctal plugs are placed inside the tear ducts, preventing tears from naturally draining via the ducts.
 This forces tears to stay on the eye longer, providing greater lubrication.